University of West Attica: University campuses

 In the Egaleo Park Campus area there is a large number of parking spaces available for the university staff, students and visitors.
-Both the area and the layout of the Egaleo Park Campus guarantees the provision of high quality services and facilities for students and creates a friendly atmosphere, thus promoting a sense of community.
-In addition to the teaching and research areas, the Egaleo Park Campus has a restaurant, a state-of-the-art library, a gym, health care facilities, canteens and recreational areas for students.
+In addition to the teaching and research areas, the Egaleo Park Campus has a restaurant, a library, a gym, health care facilities, canteens and recreational areas for students.
 Finally, on the south side of the campus (entrance on Edessis Street), work is underway on the construction of a new three-storey building of 5,737.50 m2.
 It is expected to be completed by the summer of 2024 and will provide additional modern educational and research facilities.

 Ancient Olive Grove Campus: Located in the Western Sector of Athens in the municipality of Egaleo, on Petrou Rallis and Thivon avenues in the area of Ancient Olive Grove, where the famous "Walking School" of the philosopher Plato traditionally operated, and also in the area where the church of St. John was built in the 11th century AD, which in the difficult years following the fall of Constantinople was the springboard for the Hidden School.
 The Ancient Olive Grove Campus covers a total area of 100,000 m2, while the built-up area exceeds 50,000 m2.
 Within the Campus a total of 8 buildings have been developed which cover all the needs.
-Educational activities are carried out in the classrooms of the campus.
-All the classrooms are equipped with modern furniture, suitable for educational purposes and have modern technological and educational equipment (video projector, PC, Internet).
-They are also adequately lit, ventilated and have a central heating and air-conditioning system.
-Within the Ancient Olive Grove Campus, a modern conference centre has been developed, with a total surface area of 5,000 m2, which can accommodate up to 1,500 delegates at the same time.
-It is a space designed to international standards, combining high aesthetics and modern technology, in order to organize events of high standards.
-In the area of the Ancient Olive Grove Campus there is a large number of car parking spaces for the University's staff, students and visitors.
-Both the area and the layout of the Campus guarantees the provision of a high level of services and facilities for students and creates a friendly atmosphere, thus promoting a sense of community.
-The Campus, in addition to the teaching and research areas, has a restaurant, basketball court, gym, health care facilities, canteens and recreational areas for students.
+Educational activities are carried out in the classrooms of the campus.The Campus, in addition to the teaching and research areas, has a restaurant, basketball court, gym, health care facilities, canteens and recreational areas for students.